XML-Travelgate/xtg-content-articles-pub/docs/service-endpoints.md

 # Service Endpoints

-WSDLs describing the requests and responses XML structures are available through the following URLs:
+WSDLs describing the structure of an XML request and response are available through the following URLs:

 -   **Hotel API:**